autopilotpattern/nats/README.md

 - _NATS_USER_ username to use for cluster authorization, defaults to ruser
 - _NATS_PASSWORD_ password to user for cluster authorization, defaults to T0pS3cr3t

+## Prerequisites

+Please either run `setup.sh` to create a `_env` file or create one manually.
+The `setup.sh` script expects that the [triton-cli](https://www.npmjs.com/package/triton) is installed and a profile is setup for docker to connect to a Triton datacenter.

 ## Example Usage

 ```